Arch Gallery

 It is a monument to the thrilling nature of the arrival into Kai Tak Airport, Hong Kong.

-Its shape is a direct reference to the dramatic sweeping-turn each plane made as it came into landing – a manoeuvre that relied on the skillfulness of the pilot and one that created a uniquely theatrical and unforgettable experience of arrival into Hong Kong.
+Its shape is a direct reference to the dramatic sweeping-turn each plane made as it came into landing – a maneuver that relied on the skillfulness of the pilot and one that created a uniquely theatrical and unforgettable experience of arrival into Hong Kong.

 Its form and aluminium construction references aviation wings and the fluidity of its surface references the movement of fabric in the wind.